-The life of an asthma patient is not the same every day as an asthma attack may occur unexpectedly.
+The life of an asthma patient is not the same every day; an asthma attack may occur unexpectedly.
 It may include coughing, chest tightness, wheezing, and trouble breathing.
 All of which may be life-threatening if first aid response is not made immediately.
-To get an overview of the life of an asthma patient, let’s know below how one prepares for a possible asthma attack and how an active life may still be maintained.
+To get an overview of the life of an asthma patient, let’s know below how one prepares for a possible asthma attack and how to maintain an active life.

 Living with Asthma

 People living with asthma may have a slight difference in their day-day activities from someone who does not have it.
-Different reasons may trigger symptoms of asthma and so an asthma attack may occur.
-Fortunately, this may still be controlled and an asthma patient may still live an active and healthy life.
+Different reasons may trigger asthma symptoms, so an asthma attack may occur at any time.
+Fortunately, you can control this, and an asthma patient may still live an active and healthy life.
 It may be done by following different regimens in their lifestyle.

 An Asthma Patient’s Diet